nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 Do not do it, you have been warned.

+# Notice

+Generally speaking it's not worth to use the thigns described below, except the telnet.
+Exporting data via rclone will lead to OOMKills or being so slow it is unusable.
+Better set permanent streaming and record via mediamtx on another machine.

 # Acknowledgements

 This would not be created without a help of some people over the internet